Nandini1997/git-assignment/README.md

 1) Making changes on same file to make file conflict.
 2) Resolving the merge conflict by using Rebase.
 * Question-4:
-1) Perform cherry-pick
+1) Perform cherry-pick.
 * Question-5:
 1) Reset and Revert to redo the commits.

+**Note** : Contains all the git Assignment